In all walks of life, in business and in sport…

 The best possible input and the more your resources, then the better your outcomes and your ability to achieve them faster too.
 This is ‘science’ of gamification.

 And how good your game plan is, and how you might execute it, so the ‘game play’ that you chose to take, is the ‘art’ of gamification.

-The best analogy for this is in sport, and this applies to different sports.
+The best analogy for this is in sport, and a sports game plan could be applied to different sports.